Battle of St. George's Caye: Commemoration

 On the 100th anniversary of the battle, the colonial government declared 9 and 10 September a national holiday.
-It was organized by a Centennial Committee as part of an ethnic and middle-class narrative by Creoles in Belize Town to assert their status as natives and equal partners to the whites in the colony of British Honduras, now Belize.
+The commemoration was organized by a Centennial Committee and has been interpreted as part of an ethnic and middle-class Creole narrative in Belize Town, intended to assert Creoles' status as natives and as equal partners with whites in the colony of British Honduras, now Belize.

 The chief advocates in the committee were Henry Charles Usher, Wilfred A. Haylock, Benjamin Fairweather, and Absalom Hyde.
-They held that the Battle represented the heroic contribution of the Baymen and slaves to the colony.
-In their speeches, they said that had it not been for the Baymen and slaves fighting "shoulder to shoulder" British Honduras would have ended up being a settlement like Cuba or the Philippines.
-They argued that while the slaves could have escaped, they stayed and defended the settlement.
+They presented the battle as representing the contribution of both the Baymen and enslaved people to the colony.
+In their speeches, they argued that, had the Baymen and enslaved people not fought "shoulder to shoulder", British Honduras might have become a Spanish colony like Cuba or the Philippines.
+They also argued that, although enslaved people could have escaped, they remained and defended the settlement.

-The Centennial celebrations has been interpreted a means through which the middle-class Creoles sought to gain recognition in the society as "true patriots."
+The Centennial celebrations have been interpreted as a means through which middle-class Creoles sought recognition in the society as "true patriots".
 Today, the event is celebrated as St. George's Caye Day on 10 September.
-It is considered a national and historic event to recognize the efforts of the Baymen and slaves, as ancestors of Belize.
-In 1998 Belize issued three coins to commemorate the 200th anniversary of the battle.
-These consisted of a cupro-nickel $2, a 0.925 silver $10 and a 0.917 gold $100.
+It is considered a national and historic event recognizing the role of the Baymen and enslaved people as ancestors of Belize.
+In 1998, Belize issued three coins to commemorate the 200th anniversary of the battle.
+These consisted of a cupro-nickel $2 coin, a 0.925 silver $10 coin, and a 0.917 gold $100 coin.
 The obverse features a three-masted sailing vessel from the national coat-of-arms.
-The reverse features HMS Merlin and two of the oar-powered flat boats.
+The reverse features HMS Merlin and two oar-powered flat boats.